e1900303/Ice-Hocky-Team-Manager/README.md

 ### The source code file includes 4 classes:

--**Main.class**: this is the main class which is used to execute the program.
-It contains all the graphical user interface, and methods required to make the program runnable: creating games, saving to files, opening files, showing stats of players, etc -**Date.class**: this class is used to parse date strings into integer variables.
+- **Main.class**: this is the main class which is used to execute the program.
+It contains all the graphical user interface, and methods required to make the program runnable: creating games, saving to files, opening files, showing stats of players, etc
+- **Date.class**: this class is used to parse date strings into integer variables.
 **Match.class**: this is the class which is used to output the match data and the score team members made during the match.
--**Player.class**: this class is used to output the summed point of each player through out all the matches.
+- **Player.class**: this class is used to output the summed point of each player through out all the matches.
--**players.txt**: this is the text file with a list of all the team members.
+- **players.txt**: this is the text file with a list of all the team members.
 The program implements the list to the combo box in the GUI.
 User can edit the file as he/she wants: deleting, adding new members.